usmahm/DSA_Course_Track/README.md

 ## 🛠️ Usage Instructions

-- Clone this repo or fork it for your own use
+- Clone or fork this repo for personal use
-- Tick the checkboxes as you complete lectures
+- Add `✅` in the Watched column as you complete each lecture
-- Fill in actual time watched if you don't finish a video in one go
-- You can also add notes below each section if needed

 ---